-Like many kids, my mom made chocolate chip cookies fairly often.
+Like many kids, growing up if my mom made cookies it was often chocolate chip.
 She didn’t use anything fancy, just the Nestle tollhouse recipe.
 Or, if you watch Friends, it just might be a fancy French chef’s recipe haha.
 But, I liked them perfectly fine.
 I’m going to just put this disclaimer before anyone gets worked up.
-I like chocolate.
+I like chocolate!

 - 150 g Granulated sugar